The Japanese House: Personal life

-Bain has stated that, although she previously felt that being gay explained her gender expression, due to changing perceptions of sexuality, "maybe [she] would identify as nonbinary now, because [she doesn't] feel fully female."
+Bain stated in 2020 that although she previously felt that being gay explained her gender expression, due to changing perceptions of sexuality, "maybe [she] would identify as nonbinary now, because [she doesn't] feel fully female."

+In an interview with the Current recorded in 2023, Bain described her gender as fluid and stated a lack of preference for any particular gender pronoun set.